markfguerra/GLWallpaperService/readme-contribute.md

 * First and foremost, make sure you have the latest versions of the Android SDK and Eclipse plugin.
 This is important, because older versions of the developer tools handle Library Projects differently, so if you have an old version this may cause problems.
 * You may have to fix the Project Properties.
 Right-click on the "GLWallpaperService" project in the Package Explorer.
 Select "Android Tools"->"Fix Project Properties".
-* Also fix the project properties for "GLWallpaperTest" the same way.
 * In the menu, click on Project->Clean to clean all projects.
 * In Package Explorer, right-click on the GLWallpaperService project and click on "Refresh".
-Do the same for GLWallpaperTest.
 * You may need to click on Project->Clean to clean all projects again after the refresh.
 * Your errors should go away at this point.
 If not, try using a programming Q&A site such as stackoverflow.com and also search Google.